haritha91/haritha91/README.md

 👯 I served as Microsoft's Most Valuable Professional (MVP) in Artificial Intelligence since 2017.
 (Yp.
 It was eight years in a row!)

-💬 Ask me about computer vision, machine learning, deep learning, Azure AI stack and intelligent application development.
+💬 Let's talk about computer vision, deep learning, responsible AI and anything related to technology!

 📫 Reach me through: https://www.haritha.me